CMartinUdden/puppet-docker-registry/README.md

 # puppet-docker-registry
-Simple Module to install and configure docker-registry
+Simple Module to install and configure docker-registry on EL7